Ridermansb/react-firebase-ssr/README.md

    > Pre-renders a web app into static HTML.
 Uses Headless Chrome to crawl all available links starting from the root.
  * > [pagespeed][pagespeed]
    > Test your page in all devices
+ * > [snyk][snyk]
+   > Enabling more than 400,000 developers to continuously find and fix vulnerabilities in open source libraries and containers
+ * > [pingdom.com][pingdom.com]
+   > Enter a URL to test the page load time, analyze it, and find bottlenecks.

 ### Great tools for SEO